Shoulder to Shoulder

 But services are already struggling to keep up with growing demand.
 The earlier a cancer is diagnosed, the more likely it is to be treated successfully.
 Right now, nearly half of all cancer patients are diagnosed at a late stage in England, when chances of successful treatment aren’t as good.

 Every year more people are being referred for cancer tests.
 By 2035, it’s expected there will be over 500,000 newer cases of cancer every year in the UK.

 We must start planning right now for the future of health services across the UK.
 If not, services that are already stretched will be put under even more pressure.

-Right now, you can join us and stand with the NHS.
-Ask your MP to sign a joint letter to Theresa May asking that future NHS planning and funding prioritises training and employing more NHS staff to diagnose and treat cancer.
-Your MP is your voice in Parliament, by signing the letter they can help us show that together, the people of the UK stand shoulder to shoulder against cancer - Cancer Research UK supporters make that possible.
+Hundreds of campaigners have already stood with the NHS by asking their MPs to sign a joint letter to Theresa May asking that future NHS planning and funding prioritises training and employing more NHS staff to diagnose and treat cancer.
+Your MP is your voice in Parliament, those that have signed the letter are helping us show that together, the people of the UK stand shoulder to shoulder against cancer - Cancer Research UK supporters make that possible.